aljc/aljc.github.io/notes/thinking-with-machines.md

 At some point, the dialgoue ends.

 A system ships.
-An abstraction hardens into something other people need to work with.
+An abstraction becomes something other people need to work with.
 A tradeoff hardens into a production constraint.
 When things go wrong months later, when something fails or a customer complains or a reputational line is breached in a way no benchmark could have predicted - the human is responsible.

 The asymmetry of intelligence becomes an asymmetry of responsibility.